 Relax, kaffir.
 What could possibly go wrong?
 Barack Obama and John Kerry have magic powers that shelter them from the consequences of their actions.
-They need not be concerned about the fact that last February, the Islamic State boasted it would soon flood Europe with as many as 500,000 refugees.
+They need not be concerned about the fact that in February 2015, the Islamic State boasted it would soon flood Europe with as many as 500,000 refugees.
 And the Lebanese Education Minister recently said that there were 20,000 jihadis among the refugees in camps in his country.
 Meanwhile, 80% of migrants who have recently come to Europe claiming to be fleeing the war in Syria aren’t really from Syria at all.

 So why are they claiming to be Syrian and streaming into Europe, and now the U.S. as well?
 An Islamic State operative gave the answer when he boasted in September, shortly after the migrant influx began, that among the flood of refugees, 4,000 Islamic State jihadis had already entered Europe.
 He explained their purpose: “It’s our dream that there should be a caliphate not only in Syria but in all the world, and we will have it soon, inshallah.”
 These Muslims were going to Europe in the service of that caliphate: “They are going like refugees,” he said, but they were going with the plan of sowing blood and mayhem on European streets.
 As he told this to journalists, he smiled and said, “Just wait.”
 We are waiting in the U.S. as well.